AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-aem.md

 1. Click **[!UICONTROL Save]**.

+## Add an asset to the Commerce folder

+Create at least one asset in the AEM Assets Commerce folder that has the Commerce metadata attributes assigned.

+This asset is required to [setup synchronization](setup-synchronization) between your Commerce instance and AEM Assets.

 ## Map metadata for assets

 Metadata maps when an asset is pushed from Commerce for the first time.
 Media assets that have the built-in or custom fields automatically map to the specified fields the first time an asset is sent to Experience Manager Assets.